Roestdev/hebrew_unicode_script/README.md

 ## Project Status

+**This project is currently in maintenance mode.**

-`Current Version:` The latest stable release is version 1.0.0.
+`Current Version:` The latest stable release is version 2.0.0.
 This version includes all core functionalities for identifying and validating Unicode characters associated with the Hebrew script and its relevant Unicode code blocks.

 `Stability:` The crate has been thoroughly tested and is considered stable for production use.
 Users can rely on its existing features without concern for significant changes or new functionalities being introduced.